greenjam19/NSBE-SHPE-Hackathon-2024/Frontend/hackathon_front_end/docs/Job Descriptions/Digital Marketing Specialist.md

 Learn digital marketing tools and platforms (e.g., Google Analytics, Facebook Ads), take online courses or certifications, build a portfolio showcasing marketing campaigns, and network with professionals in the field.

 ### Other Interesting Info:
 Digital marketing offers diverse career opportunities with the rise of online businesses and e-commerce.
-Explore industry trends and job demand on the U.S. Bureau of Labor Statistics website.
+Explore industry trends and job demand on the **[U.S. Bureau of Labor Statistics website](https://www.bls.gov/oes/current/oes131161.htm)**.